HJacksons/3D_pose_ds_processing/README.md

    * Rotation
 ## Usage
 * Only the images directory with the images for the scene is required.
 You dont need the train, test and val as the algorithm generates them.
-* You must have the corresponding transforms.json file present for the images in the image directory. the other transforms are generated together with train, test and val, respectively
+* You must have the corresponding transforms.json file present for the images in the image directory.
+The other transforms are generated together with train, test and val, respectively

    * Run the only .py file in the src directory
    * For generating depth images for the test images,